Guide to Mindful Eating and Cooking: Timely for the Holidays

 What could be more basic?
 And what could be more challenging to a person with an eating disorder?

 Peeke briefly and in plain English describes how your body chemistry works when you eat.
-She clarifies how fast, mindless eating breaks the connection between your mind and your body.
+She clarifies how fasts and mindless eating breaks the connection between your mind and your body.
 And isn't that what an eating disorder is designed to do?
 You let your body go forward dealing with sensations while your mind and emotions remain oblivious.
 That's really the core function of an eating disorder that plays out in every aspect of your life including eating itself.
 Peeke writes:

 By slowing down your eating pace, you allow your own body/brain chemicals to work optimally.
 Your reward is better enjoyment of your food and, studies have shown, far fewer calories consumed.